mysportgroup/massive-passive/README.txt

 check (if written with the standard rules for nagios/icinga checks in mind) and execute it via massive-passive.
 The result of a check will be translated in the correct nsca format and send to (maybe multiple) nagios/icinga hosts.
 And if you want, this will be done in batch mode.
-So you could send 5 results in one nsca connection.
+So you could send e.g.
+5 results in one nsca connection.

+Also you don't have to deal with lock files.
+Imagine you have a long running check - and the execution Time is somewhat a moving target.
+But the check must run as a single instance and not multiple instance at the same time.
+Normally you extend your passive check with a lock file function or other mechanism, to ensure that it only runs once a time.
+With massive-passive you don't have to do this.
+The apscheduler (thanks to Alex Grönholm) behind massive-passive ensures it on it's own.
+But - if you want several running instances of your check, you can do that, too.
+Just configure your check with the "max_instances" parameter with a value greater then 1 and it's done.

+So just configure your nagios/icinga check and have fun!

 How?